vmware/vSphere-machine-learning-extension/website/content/en/docs/kubeflow-tutorial/lab5_pipeline_complete/markdowns/example1_facialKeypoint.md

         }
     )
 ```
 We need to specify the inputs (`trial`, `epoch`, and `patience`) in `arguments`, container image in `image`, and volume for data storage in `pvolumes`.
-Note that here in `image`, we provide you with our built images, containing both `train` folder and `evaluate` folder, stored on our internal Harbor repo.
+Note that here in `image`, we provide you with our built images, containing both `train` folder and `evaluate` folder, stored on our `projects.registry` repo.
 If you want to use your own image, please remember to change this value.

 We also need to specify `command`.
 In this provided case, as we containernize the image at root directory, in command we need `python3 /train/train.py`.
 (If you containernize Train component and Evaluate component one by one in each own folder, you may need to change this value to `python3 train.py`.)